jchristn/SimpleUdp/README.md

 SimpleUdp provides simple methods for creating your own UDP-based sockets application, enabling easy integration of sending data, receiving data, and building state machines.

-## New in v1.2.x
+## New in v2.0.x

-- Support for broadcast endpoints (set IP to null), thank you @charleypeng
-- Resolve issue associated with rapid send operations, thank you @seatrix
+- Retarget to .NET 8.0
+- Removal of `Start`, `Stop` APIs, and, the started event
+- Better multi-platform compatibility (Windows, Mac OSX, Ubuntu)

 ## Help or Feedback